Parliamentary.ai

 Overview

-This bill mandates a public consultation to review access to healthcare and other services for adults with learning disabilities in England.
-The review will examine service adequacy, quality, and accessibility, considering the impact of the COVID-19 pandemic and compliance with equality duties.
-The consultation will inform government proposals for service improvements and may lead to a statutory code of practice on equality for this group.
+This bill mandates a comprehensive review of access to healthcare and other services for adults and children with learning disabilities in England.
+The review will examine service adequacy, quality, accessibility, and compliance with equality duties, investigate the impact of the COVID-19 pandemic on these services, and consider the creation of a statutory code of practice on the public sector equality duty regarding learning disabilities.

 Description

-The bill requires the Secretary of State to conduct a public consultation reviewing services for adults with learning disabilities, their families, and carers.
-This consultation must assess:
+The bill requires the Secretary of State to conduct a public consultation reviewing access to services for individuals with learning disabilities, their families, and carers.
+This consultation will assess:

-• The adequacy, quality, extent, and accessibility of services for children and adults with learning disabilities.
+• The adequacy, quality, extent, and accessibility of services.

-• Whether local authorities and NHS bodies are meeting the public sector equality duty and providing relevant training.
+• Whether local authorities and NHS bodies are meeting the public sector equality duty and providing adequate training.

-• Progress towards the objectives of the Building the Right Support programme.
+• Progress toward the objectives of the Building the Right Support program.

-• Whether local authorities are fulfilling their responsibilities under the Care Act 2014 and the Children and Families Act 2014.
+• Compliance with the Care Act 2014 and the Children and Families Act 2014.

-A person or persons with learning disabilities will co-chair the consultation.
-A report outlining the findings and government proposals will be published and presented to Parliament within six months of the Act's enactment.
+The consultation must be co-chaired by individuals with learning disabilities.
+A report outlining the consultation's findings and the government's proposed improvements will be published and presented to Parliament within six months of the bill's enactment.

 Government Spending